Trust4AI/POET/README.md

 POET is a template-based prompt generator for testing large language models (LLMs).
 It leverages customizable JSON templates to create diverse prompts, enabling comprehensive evaluation across various scenarios and inputs.
-This tool is complementary to [EVA](https://github.com/Trust4AI/EVA), a tool for classifies text inputs.
+This tool is complementary to [EVA](https://github.com/Trust4AI/EVA), a tool for classifying text inputs.
 Integration options include a Docker image launching a REST API with interactive documentation, facilitating its use and integration.
 POET is part of the [Trust4AI](https://trust4ai.github.io/trust4ai/) research project.